mgurdal/go-tutorial/docs/data-structures.md

 > #### Pointer receiver | Value receiver
 >
-> As with the function parameters, it should be decided whether the receivers will be used
+> As with the function parameters, it should be decided whether the receivers will be defined as values or memory addresses.
-> with the value of the structure or the memory address.

-> We can also use receivers for types other than struct.
+We can also use receivers for other data types.

 ```go